Carbon Border Adjustment Mechanism (CBAM) - EU Imports

 Carbon Border Adjustment Mechanism (CBAM)

-On October 1st 2023, the Carbon Border Adjustment Mechanism (CBAM), which was adopted by the European Commission on June 13th 2023, will enter into application in its transitional phase, with the first reporting period set for January 31st 2024.
+The Carbon Border Adjustment Mechanism (CBAM), which was first adopted by the European Commission on June 13th, 2023, will go into effect in a transitional phase, with the first reporting period set for January 31st, 2024.

 Who will be affected by CBAM?

-Importers of goods into the European Union whose production creates a significant output of carbon leakage.
-Carbon leakage occurs when high carbon emitting production is transferred to a country that has less focus on controlling carbon emissions.
-Importers of commodities of cement, iron, steel, aluminium, fertilisers, electricity and hydrocarbon which have been sourced from 3rd countries will be affected.
+Importers of goods into the European Union (EU) whose production creates a significant output of carbon leakage.
+Carbon leakage occurs when a high carbon emitting production is transferred to a country that has less focus on controlling carbon emissions.
+Importers of commodities of cement, iron, steel, aluminum, fertilizers, electricity, and hydrocarbon will be affected.

 How will this impact traders?

-During the transitional phase from the 1st October 2023, through to December 31 2025, the declared importer, or the declarant who submitted the import customs declaration, would be obliged to submit a CBAM report on a quarterly basis.
+During the transitional phase from the 1st of October 2023, through to December 31, 2025, the declared importer or the declarant who submitted the import customs declaration would be obliged to submit a CBAM report on a quarterly basis.
 The report to include the following information for all goods that are in scope during the reporting period:

 • Total quantity of each type of goods;